 When Can You Eat Normally After Gum Grafting?

 When gum disease has become advanced, gum recession occurs.
 This causes the gumline to shrink and tooth roots to be exposed.
 At Premier Periodontics in Bellevue, WA, we offer gum recession treatment to improve how the gumline looks and to protect tooth roots from any pain or sensitivity.
 Our periodontal specialists use different grafting technologies during cosmetic periodontal treatment.
-Contact one of our seven locations in Washington, including Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, to schedule a consultation to learn more about how this treatment can restore your oral health.
+Contact one of our seven locations in Washington, including Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, to schedule a consultation to learn more about how this treatment can restore your oral health.

 Causes of gum recession